During October, which is Breast Cancer Awareness Month, we want our patients to know how breast cancer treatment may affect their eyes and vision.

 There's growing evidence that certain breast cancer treatments can contribute to dry eye, retinopathy and cataracts, among other problems.

 Fortunately, it’s rare for breast cancer patients to develop ocular side effects from their medications.
-Nonetheless, it’s important to be aware that it can happen, and to let your eye doctor know you’re receiving treatment.
+Nonetheless, it’s important to be aware that it can happen, and to let your optometrist know you’re receiving treatment.

 - Tamoxifen, a medication used to prevent a recurrence, can sometimes cause various eye problems, including dryness and irritation of the retina, cataracts and deposits in the area of the macula.